 Dr. Weil is a licensed clinical psychologist who obtained her doctorate degree from Michigan State University with a specialty in child and family psychology.
 She has extensive experience in cognitive, behavioral, and emotional assessment of children and in individual and family psychotherapy.
 Dr. Weil joined the Tuesday’s Child program after spending much of her career at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 While at Lurie Children’s Hospital, Dr. Weil specialized in the evaluation and treatment of families and young children with a variety of concerns, including children with both internalizing and externalizing mood and behavioral concerns, children with severe food allergies and other chronic medical concerns, and children who graduated from the NICU.
 This work has also included consultation with schools and other community groups in the Chicago area.

 Director of Parent Education

 Jo Anne Loper has been actively involved in Tuesday’s Child for over twenty years.
-As the Director of Parent Education, she coordinates the activities of Tuesday’s Child onsite and offsite bilingual parenting and staff training programs.
-She presents workshops and training’s to parent groups, community agencies and schools throughout the Chicagoland area.
-Her 20+ of active engagement in the parenting program initially as a participant, along with parenting four sons, has provided her with the insight and understanding of the day-to-day development of the child within the family and the surrounding community.
+She coordinates the activities of Tuesday’s Child onsite and offsite bilingual parenting and staff training programs.
+She presents workshops and trainings to parent groups, community agencies and schools throughout the Chicagoland area.
+Her 20+ years of active engagement in the parenting program, initially as a participant, along with parenting four sons, has provided her with the insight and understanding of the day-to-day development of the child within the family and surrounding community.